themesberg/mcp-ui-kit/README.md

 - a React application on Vite HMR dev server (the UI elements to be displayed in the host)
 - a set of widget examples built with Flowbite UI components

-### 3. Connect to AI clients like ChatGPT, Gemini, and Claude
+### 3. Create a connector with Ngrok

-Using Ngrok we need to create an accessible connector:
+Using Ngrok you need to create an accessible connector:

 ```bash
 ngrok http 3000